An investment is a monetary asset purchased with the idea that the asset will provide income or will grow in future and become wealth.

 Low duration fund (6-12 months) – for systematic withdrawal.

-Medium term ( 4-8 years) – buying house- balanced or hybrid fund.
+Medium term ( 4-8 years) – buying house- balanced or hybrid fund/ Large cap).

 Long term ( more than 8 years) -children education, marriage – equity oriented fund(Multi-cap/Mid Cap/ Small Cap).

 Following are the exceptions to the above mentioned parameters of investing:

-- Emergency fund : This is created to meet any unforeseen events such as Job loss, Medical emergencies, or urgent repairs.
+- Contingency fund : This is created to meet any unforeseen events such as Job loss, Medical emergencies, or urgent repairs.
 Here safety, liquidity is priority and not the return, Risk profile or tax efficiency.
 Ideally contingency fund may be equal to 6-9 months routine expenses.
 Liquid funds or low duration funds are best suited to to park for emergency fund since it ensures liquidity.
 It is better option over bank saving account since the saving bank amount may be spent easily.